 You will be expected to:

-- visits to the vet for innoculations, dental care, and other times when kitty may become ill or injured
+- bring them to the vet for inoculations, dental care, and other times when they may become ill or injured.

 If you are willing to accept this Pet Owner's Bill of Responsibilities then go ahead and take the plunge.
 You will be glad you did.